Kingerthanu/Java_Astar_PathfindingFreeDraw/README.md

 **The Breakdown:**

+  This Java Project Was Made With JavaFX For The Window.

+  The Screen Is Divided Into A Equally-Sided 2d-Array Of Blocks In Which Will Represent Our Labrinths Playspace.

+  A Block Is A Defined ClassType In Which Contains Its xy-Coordinates As Well As Its Type ID.
+It Also Encapsulates Its Behaivor When Detecting Differing Types Of Clicks On Itself By The Users Cursor (I.E. Changing Its Block TypeID From Wall -> Start, etc..

+  The Program Works Mainly Upon The Users Cursor.
+And Wishes To Use An A* Algorithm To Pathfind Throughout A User-Defined Labrinth; Showing The Resulting Path On The Screen.

+  The User Can Specify The Layout Of The Labrinth By Using Their Cursor As Controls Consists Of:

+&nbsp;Left-Click + No Drag: Initilize The Starting Block.

+&nbsp;Left-Click + Yes Drag: Initialize A Wall Block On All Blocks Dragged Over

+&nbsp;Right-Click: Initilize The Ending Block.

+&nbsp;Enter: Commit A A* Traversal From Starting -> Ending Block.

+  When the user clicks ender, a A* algorithmn will traverse the given 2D matrix representation of this labrinthe in order to get to the exit.
+The quickest path will be traced in a purple line connecting the two points and the console will print out the step order to arrive there.

 <img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49"><img src="https://github.com/Kingerthanu/Java_Astar_PathfindingFreeDraw/assets/76754592/da0b65f3-1131-4ab0-9f54-76625658191a" alt="Cornstarch <3" width="65" height="49">